ku-kom/ku_recent_content_widgets/README.md

 This TYPO3 extension provides two dashboard widgets - one that displays a list of last modified or created content elements, and one that displays a list of last modified or created pages.

-Page access is handles to ensure permissions to show only accessible content elements for the current backend user.
+Access and user permissions are handled to ensure permissions to show only accessible content elements and pages for the current backend user.

 ![Add widget modal that shows the recent content widget](./Documentation/Images/add-widget.png)